RaphaLK/RaphaLK/README.md

 * Database Systems

 ### What I'm Up To
-🔬 Researching EMG-based hand movement interpretation for VR 🌐 Developing a website to check degree audits & requirements for different Major/Minor combinations.
+🔬 Researching EMG-based face movement for voice interpretation 🌐 Developing a website to check degree audits & requirements for different Major/Minor combinations.
 🚍 Also developing a Mobile App and a Web App to promote public transportation for the SCU Community!
 📚 Expanding my knowledge in AI/ML and HCI